SanazSafaei/Steganography-PVD/README.md

 # Steganography-PVD
-Implementation Steganography with Pixel value Difference algorithm.
+This is an implementation of a Steganography method with Pixel value Difference algorithm and testing it with PSRE(Peak Signal to Noise Ratio)and Mean squer metrics.